stangri/docs.openwrt.melmac.net/pbr/README.md

 ### How to install dnsmasq-full

-If you want to use `dnsmasq`'s `ipset` or `nftset` support, you will need to install `dnsmasq-full` instead of the `dnsmasq`.
+If you want to use `dnsmasq`'s `ipset` or `nft` `sets` support, you will need to install `dnsmasq-full` instead of the `dnsmasq`.
 To do that, connect to your router via ssh and run the following commands:

 ```sh
 opkg update